Are Psychometric Tests Beneficial to Recruitment?

 Combined tests for the win

-This should go without saying, but many managers lazily allow psychometric tests to show them who to hire.
+This should go without saying, but it's not a good idea for managers to rely on psychometric tests alone to show them who to hire.
 After all, the only thing that psychometric assessments can officially conclude is who the best test-taker is.

-So, if Sally’s personality profile doesn’t match your ideal panda breeder, but she and the pandas have a whale of a time, then trust your instincts.
-Psychometric tests are undoubtedly valuable and you should probably be looking to use them.
-But, don't use them alone.
-Use them to supplement your already well developed recruitment strategy.
+So, if Sally’s personality profile doesn’t match your ideal panda breeder, but she and the pandas have a whale of a time together, then trust your gut and go with your instincts.
+Psychometric tests are undoubtedly valuable tools for any recruiting process.
+However, they're not to be used in isolation.
+They're best thought of as tools to supplement your already well developed recruitment strategy.